-The discussion of Mr. Collins's offer was now nearly at an end, and Elizabeth had only to suffer from the uncomfortable feelings necessarily attending it, and occasionally from some peevish allusions of her mother.
+HE discussion of Mr. Collins's offer was now nearly at an end, and Elizabeth had only to suffer from the uncomfortable feelings necessarily

 As for the gentleman himself, his feelings were chiefly expressed, not by embarrassment or dejection, or by trying to avoid her, but by stiffness of manner and resentful silence.
-He scarcely ever spoke to her, and the assiduous attentions which he had been so sensible of himself were transferred for the rest of the day to Miss Lucas, whose civility in listening to him was a seasonable relief to them all, and especially to her friend.
+He scarcely ever spoke to her; and the assiduous attentions which he had been so sensible of himself were transferred for the rest of the day to Miss Lucas, whose civility in listening to him was a seasonable relief to them all, and especially to her friend.

-The morrow produced no abatement of Mrs. Bennet's ill-humour or ill health.
+The morrow produced no abatement of Mrs. Bennet's ill humour or ill health.
 Mr. Collins was also in the same state of angry pride.
 Elizabeth had hoped that his resentment might shorten his visit, but his plan did not appear in the least affected by it.
-He was always to have gone on Saturday, and to Saturday he meant to stay.
+He was always to have gone on attending it, and occasionally from some peevish allusion of her mother.

+Saturday, and to Saturday he still meant to stay.

-After breakfast, the girls walked to Meryton to inquire if Mr. Wickham were returned, and to lament over his absence from the Netherfield ball.
-He joined them on their entering the town, and attended them to their aunt's where his regret and vexation, and the concern of everybody, was well talked over.
+Netherfield ball.
+He joined them on their entering the town, and attended them to their aunt's, where his regret and vexation and the concern of everybody were well talked over.
 To Elizabeth, however, he voluntarily acknowledged that the necessity of his absence had been self-imposed.

-'I found,' said he, 'as the time drew near that I had better not meet Mr. Darcy; that to be in the same room, the same party with him for so many hours together, might be more than I could bear, and that scenes might arise unpleasant to more than myself.'
+"I found," said he, "as the time drew near, that I had better not meet Mr. Darcy;-that to be in the same room, the same party with him for so many hours together, might be more than I could bear, and that scenes might arise unpleasant to more than myself."